PecoDory/greener-grass-ATL/README.md

 ## Purpose
 <br>

-This is a fullstack application that will allow users to post their day-to-day exploits as urban gardeners/farmers in Atlanta, as well as allow other users to comment on these posts, fostering a dialogue between local growers.
+This is a fullstack application that will allow users to post their day-to-day exploits as urban gardeners/farmers in Atlanta, as well as allow other users to comment on these posts, fostering a dialogue (tips, tricks, glass content in the soil) between local growers.
 <br>

 ## MVP